jadenmachado2009/original-pine-strategies/iFVG NY session entry/RESEARCH_LOG.md

 - **Backtest Period:** Feb 2 – May 5 2026

 ## Note on Originality
 FVG and iFVG concepts originate from SMC/ICT trading methodology and are publicly known.
-The specific entry combination  -- stop loss placement, entry logic, variable RR input -- represents original code and strategy structure development.
+The specific entry combination  (stop loss placement, entry logic, variable RR input) represents original code and strategy structure development.

 ## Hypothesis
 When a FVG is disrespected (iFVG) it signals a possible continuation in the corresponding direction.
 NY_AM session due to high volatility during that time period.